xsuite/xfields/examples/beambeam_rigid_bunch/design.md

 - [x] Remove the unused ``line_b1`` / ``line_b2`` return values in the example, or simplify ``load_lhc()`` if callers generally use the lines through the environment.
-- Keep the full-lattice LHC script as a realistic application example, but use the small deterministic example as the primary API introduction.
-Add a short README that distinguishes the quick API example, full thick-lattice study, second-order-map workflow, OpenMP example and pytrain comparison.
+- [x] Put the realistic LHC workflows first and distinguish full-lattice, reduced-model, dynamic-beta, OpenMP, footprint and pytrain-comparison scripts through their filenames and introductory module documentation.
+Keep the compact ``LineSegmentMap`` examples at the end of the numbered sequence.

 ### Final validation gates

-- Run the focused serial and OpenMP element, configuration, study and rigid-bunch-Twiss tests with the supported compiler setup.
+- [x] Run the focused serial and OpenMP element, configuration, study and rigid-bunch-Twiss tests with the supported compiler setup.
-- Run the current LHC injection and collision pytrain regressions.
+- [x] Run the current LHC injection and collision pytrain regressions.
-- Rerun the Xmask beam-beam acceptance tests after the package-ownership move;
+- [x] Rerun the Xmask beam-beam acceptance tests after the package-ownership move.
+The HLLHC, HLLHC B1-only and LHC-ion workflows pass (22 tests).
-  the pass recorded above predates that change.
-- Exercise at least one complete OpenMP rigid-bunch study, not only the element kernels.
+- [x] Exercise a complete 2460+2460-bunch OpenMP rigid-bunch study, not only the element kernels.

 ## Non-goals